Isn’t it annoying when Escape From Tarkov crashes in the middle of a raid? Yep, we’ve been there before. It’s absolutely infuriating.

 If you are experiencing lags, crashing, or black screens, it might be because you have not optimized your RAM usage for the game.

 We have put together some solutions and steps below that are proven to show you how to allocate more RAM to Escape From Tarkov.

 Check Your System Requirements

-You might have been able to download and run the at first, but if you are not able to play the game enjoyably because of stuttering, you should ask “can my PC run Escape From Tarkov?“
+You might have been able to download and run the at first, but if you are not able to play the game enjoyably because of stuttering, you should check if your PC run Escape From Tarkov.

 Escape From Tarkov does not need a lot to run.
 The minimum requirements for the game include: